-HER GIFTS TOUS - As a truly holy woman and a mother, Mary's life Faith that good will come to use the solution of the solution offers us the opprounity to model her behavior, to strive to be the patient, loving, caring personshe was.
+HER GIFTS TOUS - As a truly holy woman and a mother, Mary's life offers us the opprounity to model her behavior, to strive to be the patient, loving, caring personshe was.

-Some of her gifts to us include:
+Some of her gifts to us actude:

 What gifts have you accepted from Mary?